Inslee, lawmakers turn up heat on oil companies as WA gas prices top nation

 Following the hottest June ever recorded on Earth, as the compounding effects of climate change manifest through extreme heat, wildfire smoke and floods from coast to coast in the U.S., lawmakers said they’re taking aim at oil companies’ profits.

 “We intend to defeat climate change.
 We intend to rein in the terrible pollution that the oil and gas industry is causing across our state and our nation,” Inslee said.
+“And we won’t stand for it. … We’re here today to hold those polluting industries, the oil and gas industry accountable.”

 The proposed legislation is largely modeled after a similar law that went into effect in California last month.
 The California law created an independent division, the Division of Petroleum Market Oversight, within the state Energy Commission.
 It can penalize oil companies if it finds they are making excessive profits, and a penalty would not cause a rise in prices for consumers.